The WE Charity controversy explained

 Liberals under fire over contract with WE Charity to manage $900M student grant program

-The Liberal government has been under fire from opposition parties since it was announced last month that WE Charity would run the program.
+The Liberal government has been in the hot seat since it was announced early in the summer that WE Charity would run the program.
 How did we get to this point?
 Here's a breakdown of the controversy.

 What was the agreement between the federal government and WE Charity?